llee454/ppx_record_stats/Readme.md

 Example
 -------

-For example, given the record type, `t`, the following annotations tell the library that that `t`s `a` field is a string that should equal "true" or "false"; and that its `b` field is an int that should be greater than 0.
+For example, given the record type, `example`, the following annotations tell the library that that `example`s `a` field is a string that should equal is an int that should be less than (or equal to) 100; `b` is an optional string; `c` is a date that should be a date that should fall within the range 01/10/2022 and 09/20/2022.

 ```ocaml
 type example = {